Japanese restaurants that cook in front of you: Have an AWESOME time!

 What is hibachi-style cooking?

-Hibachi is a grilling method that has developed over the years and originated in Japan.
-Typically, on a big, flat-top stove made of sheet metal or cast iron, meats, vegetables, and rice are cooked.
+Typically, you’d cook meats, fresh vegetables, and rice on a big, flat-top stove made of sheet metal or cast iron.
 The grill is smaller and portable in some cases, instead of being a permanent fixture inside a table or countertop.

 Hibachi goes by multiple names

-A traditional hibachi grill comprises an open grill for cooking meals, while a teppanyaki grill is a plain, firm barbecue.
+A traditional hibachi grill has an open grill for cooking meals, while a teppanyaki grill is a plain, firm barbecue.

 Hibachi is a mix of entertainment and skills

 Hibachi chefs spend months in dedicated instruction learning knife tricks, cooking methods, and entertainment for their clients.

-Here are all the Japanese food kinds that are prepared in front of you; some are completely cooked for you, while others are served so you can cook them at your table.
+Here are all the kinds of food that are prepared in front of you when you go to these Japanese restaurants.
+Some are completely cooked, while others are served so you can cook them at your table.

-At casual restaurants, people gather around with friends and family but at smaller eating places such as street restaurants, people gather around at the counter to watch the chef grill the skewers.
+At casual restaurants, people gather around with friends and family.
+But at smaller street restaurants, people gather around the counter to watch the chef grill the skewers.

 Foods that you cook at your table

 The difference is that sukiyaki is usually already in the hot pot and is seasoned and cooked with sweet soy sauce.

-When asked about these two dishes, Japanese people will usually describe okonomiyaki as a sort of Japanese pizza and monjayaki as a messier version of it.
+When asked about these 2 dishes, Japanese people will usually describe okonomiyaki as a sort of Japanese pizza and monjayaki as a messier version of it.
 From my point of view, it isn’t really similar to a pizza.

-When you order these plates, you’re usually given the ingredients pre-mixed in a bowl.
+When you order these plates, you’re usually given the ingredients premixed in a bowl.
 You can then mix them to your desired consistency and cook them yourself on an iron plate.

-Yakiniku can be translated as Japanese BBQ.
-It consists of pork or beef (in some cases even chicken) that you can cook by yourself right at your table using a charcoal grill.
+Yakiniku is basically the equivalent of Japanese BBQ.
+It consists of pork or beef (in some cases, even chicken) that you can cook right at your table using a charcoal grill.